selimslab/selimslab.github.io/_posts/2022-4-12-happiness.md

 You will lose what you value most, so treasure it while you can.

 Don't take it for granted

+Be thankful for what you have; you'll end up having more.
+If you concentrate on what you don't have, you will never, ever have enough

 ## Harmony